osa1/tiny/ARCHITECTURE.md

   maintain the connection (server address/port, NickServ/SASL/etc.
   credentials, nicks, ...).

-- `Event`: an enum type of all possible IRC events that `Client` can return ("connected", "message received" etc.).
+- `Event`: an enum type of all possible IRC events ("connected", "message received" etc.)

 - `Client`: the connection handle type.
 Users create a `Client` by providing a `ServerInfo`. `Client` then maintains the connection (handles timeouts, disconnects, nick selection and identification etc. everything needed to keep the connection alive).

-  Note that a client maintains only one connection.
-If you want to connect to 5 servers you need 5 `Client`s.
+  Note that a client maintains one connection.
+If you want to connect to N servers you need N `Client`s.

   `Client::new()` also returns a tokio channel receiver for `Event`s.
 IRC events are passed to users via this channel. `tiny`'s `conn` module